Weld logo

 informatica logo

-Key features: ETL/ELT mappings, real-time integrations, API & application integration, data quality, data masking, and B2B/EDI flows.
-It also includes monitoring dashboards, alerts, and SLA management.
+Core features include ETL/ELT mappings, real-time and application integrations, API management, data quality and profiling, data masking, and B2B/EDI.
+Includes monitoring dashboards, alerts, and SLA management.

 Flexibility & Customization